 Blueberry Lemon Bundt Cake

-This recipe is very easy to prepare, takes only few minutes until is ready for baking.
-I used frozen wild mountain blueberries, which are smaller in size and have a wonderful unique tangy taste and flavor, a bit different from the big sweet ones found on grocery stores.
-I had the luck to buy a lot of wild blueberries after they were picked on the mountain, and we froze them so we can enjoy their delicious flavor all the months after.
-Fresh blueberries will work good as well, no doubt about that.
+This recipe is very easy to prepare and takes only a few minutes until is ready for baking.
+I used frozen wild mountain blueberries, which are smaller in size and have a wonderful unique tangy taste and flavor, a bit different from the big sweet ones found in grocery stores.
+I had the luck to buy a lot of wild blueberries after they were picked on the mountain, and we froze them so we could enjoy their delicious flavor all the months after.
+Fresh blueberries will work well as well, no doubt about that.

 Blueberry Lemon Bundt Cake slice